Skip To Main Content

 How It Happened

 • Holding a 1-0 lead with just under 16 minutes left in the third, Cortland created a quick transition opportunity and put a shot on goal that was saved by Teagan Brown '27.
-Brown then extended her leg to stop the rebound opportunity from point-blank range at the opposite post.
+Brown extended her leg to stop the rebound opportunity from point-blank range at the opposite post.

 • Rodham skated into the edge of the left faceoff circle early in overtime and sent a pass to her right for Truchon, whose shot was saved by Gillodes.